 Base yourself in lively Cairns to be right in the heart of the action, tropical Port Douglas for a relaxed stay, or the beachside villages of Palm Cove and Trinity Beach.
 All are ideally located to explore the Great Barrier Reef and Daintree Rainforest.
 No trip to Queensland would be complete without stopping at the breathtaking Whitsundays Islands, best accessed from Airlie Beach.
-The proximity to the Great Barrier Reef means the Whitsundays are a mecca for sailing, diving and snorkelling, and there are plenty of opportunities to tick off some bucket-list worthy activities like swimming with turtles or flying over the famous Heart Reef.
+The proximity to the Great Barrier Reef means the Whitsundays are a mecca for sailing, diving and snorkelling.
+There are plenty of opportunities to tick off some bucket-list-worthy activities like swimming with turtles or flying over the famous Whitehaven Beach.

 The southern end of the sunshine state also has plenty to offer.
-From plentiful wildlife to the unique Fraser Island (K’Gari), as well as being the gateway for the southern Great Barrier Reef Islands.
-As well as its natural charm the state is bursting with vibrant cosmopolitan towns and cities.
-From the vibrant Noosa Heads with its great restaurants and cafés.
-To the Gold and Sunny Coasts, where endless beaches collide with laidback urban metropolis.
+From an abundance of wildlife to the unique Fraser Island (K’Gari), as well as being the gateway for the southern Great Barrier Reef Islands.
+Aside from its natural charm, the state is bursting with vibrant cosmopolitan towns and cities.
+From the enthusiastic Noosa Heads with its great restaurants and cafés.
+To the Gold and Sunny Coasts, where endless beaches collide with a laidback urban metropolis.
 Take a stroll around Surfers Paradise or catch the sunrise at Burleigh Heads.
 Finally to the state’s capital, Brisbane, a diverse city offering fantastic nightlife, clear blue skies year-round and even Steve Irwin’s very own zoo.